ArthurGareginyan/best-preloader/readme.txt

 == Changelog ==

+= 4.43 - Feb 14, 2021 =
+* Enhancement: On the plugin settings page, the "Live preview" section has been redesigned and rewritten for better usability.
+* Enhancement: On the plugin settings page, some options have been redesigned for better usability.
+* Maintenance: The contents of the "functional.php" and "enqueue.php" files have been optimised; Code formatting and commenting improved.
+New functions ("_load_on" and "_autoload") added and some functions ("_add_container" -> "_generator") renamed.

 = 4.42 - Jan 1, 2021 =
 * Maintenance: The copyright date updated to support the 2021 year.